HaiderMalikk/Mood-Atlas-ALT-Version/README.md

 ```
 MOOD-ATLAS/
 │
 ├── .next/                        # Next.js build and runtime files (this folder is the final build)
 ├── app/                          # main application code with all the indivisual files
 │   ├── global.css                # contains all the css styles used throughout the app
+│   ├── flask_llm_call,js         # this is where the flask backend is called and also where the data sent back is recived from flask, this is called and returns its result tot processor
 │   ├── layout.js                 # defines the layout of the app i.e the header main page etc
-│   ├── llmprocessing.js    # contains the logic for processing user input and generating recommendations based on it using ChatGPT’s LLM
 │   ├── location_card.js          # contains the logic for displaying location cards with images etc on the map
 │   ├── map.js                    # contains the main google map component
-│   ├── page.js             # the main page of the app with all the formating and order of components i.e where the map, location etc are and there logic
+│   ├── page.js                   # the main page of the app with all the formating and order of components i.e where the map, location etc are and there logic along with the user inputs
-│   └── placesfetch         # contains the logic for fetching places from google places api to give to the llm for processing
+│   └── places_fetch              # contains the logic for fetching places from google places api to give to the processor for it to forward it to flask
+│   └── places_processing.js      # this is where all the inputs are recived and where we get the places send it to flask get its response and resturn the result to the page
 ├── assets/                       # contains all the static assets like images etc
-├── place-finder-backend/    # contains the python backend code for processing user input and generating recommendations
+├── flask-placefinder-backend/    # contains the python backend code for processing user input and generating recommendations
-│   ├── server.py           # the main flask server file wher ethe llm is prompted
+│   ├── server.py                 # the main flask server file where we get the data from the app files and then the llm is prompted to return a result back to the user
 ├── spring-backend/               # contains the spring boot backend code for the user data
 ├── utils/                        # contains utility functions used throughout the app like global colors etc
 ├── next.config.mjs               # contains the configuration for the next.js app like trusted domains etc
 └── tailwind.config.mjs           # contains the configuration for tailwind css
 ```

 ## How the Website Works